Neuro-Logical/speech/SLT_2022/README.md

 ### Acoustic features 🔊

 For the extraction of the acoustic features related to pause and speech time we use DigiPsych Prosody Repository (<https://github.com/NeuroLexDiagnostics/DigiPsych_Prosody>).
 For the extraction of the acoustic features related F0 and energy contour we use Disvoice Repository (<https://github.com/jcvasquezc/DisVoice/tree/master/prosody>).
-To extract the acoustic features reported in the paper, run the script:
+To extract the acoustic features reported in the paper, run:

   ```
   $ bash Feature_Extraction/Acoustic/extract_acoustic_features.sh
   ```
 ## Statistical analysis 📊

-In order to perform pair-wise Kruskal-Wallis H-tests, apply FDR correction, compute eta-squared effect-size and AUROC for each biomarker, see the functions in the script
+In order to perform pair-wise Kruskal-Wallis H-tests, apply FDR correction, compute eta-squared effect-size and AUROC for each biomarker, see the functions in the script:

   ```
   Statistical_Analysis/utils.py